 - a.
 HEALTH COVERAGE.
 Teachers may enroll in employee only or dependent coverage.
 If the teacher does not enroll, their health insurance election will remain the same as the prior benefit year unless one or more plan options are not available or there is an insurance carrier change.
 If one or more plan options are not available or there is an insurance carrier change, then all employees must enroll for coverage.
-Employees would be notified that they must enroll. - CONTRIBUTION- TEACHER ONLY.
-The District shall pay the full cost of employee only coverage.
-Eligible Teachers not enrolled in health insurance coverage and teachers who qualify for couple premium but are not carrying family coverage shall elect to receive \$250 District taxable payment or \$250 District contribution to the teacher's flexible medical spending account.
-Documentation is required. - 2.
+Employees would be notified that they must enroll. - 1.
+CONTRIBUTION- TEACHER ONLY.
+The District shall pay the full cost of employee only coverage. - 2.
 CONTRIBUTION-DEPENDENT.
-For the 2007-08 school year, the District shall contribute \$2,750 above the cost of employee only coverage toward the cost of family health plan coverage.
-Beginning 2008-09 the District shall contribute \$3,250 above the cost of employee only coverage toward the cost of family health plan coverage.
+Effective 2009, the District shall contribute \$3,250 above the cost of employee only coverage toward the cost of family health plan coverage.
 The teacher shall pay the difference between the District contribution and the total cost of the family health plan coverage. - 3.
 CONTRIBUTION-MARRIED COUPLE.
 Married teachers employed by the District and enrolled in dependent coverage shall each be credited with the teacher only contribution.
 One spouse designated by the couple shall carry dependent coverage and receive the employee only contribution from both teachers.
-Beginning 2007-08, the District shall contribute \$2,750 above the cost of employee only coverage and, beginning 2008-09, the District shall contribute \$3,250 above the cost of employee only coverage toward the cost of family health plan coverage.
-Eligible teachers not enrolled in health insurance coverage and teachers who qualify for couple premium but are not carrying family coverage shall elect to receive \$250 District taxable payment or \$250 District contribution to the teacher's flexible medical spending account.
-Documentation is required. - 4.
+Effective 2009, the District shall contribute \$3,250 above the cost of employee only coverage toward the cost of family health plan coverage.
+The teacher shall pay the difference between the District contribution and the total cost of the family health plan coverage. - 4.
 CONTRIBUTION-DOMESTIC PARTNER.
-Effective September 1, 1994, domestic partners employed by the District shall be credited with the teachers only contribution.
+Domestic partners employed by the District shall be credited with the teacher only contribution.
 One partner designated by the partners shall carry dependent coverage and receive the employee only contribution from both teachers.
-Beginning 2007-08, the District shall contribute \$2,750 above the cost of employee coverage and, beginning 2008-09, \$3,250 above the cost of employee only coverage toward the cost of family health plan coverage.
-Eligible Teachers not enrolled in health insurance coverage and teachers who qualify for couple premium but are not carrying family coverage shall elect to receive \$250 District taxable payment or \$250 District contribution to the teacher's flexible medical spending account.
-Documentation is required.
+Effective 2009, the District shall contribute \$3,250 above the cost of employee only coverage toward the cost of family health plan coverage.
+The teacher shall pay the difference between the District contribution and the total cost of the family health plan coverage.